midsized-sedan/prolug-securityengineering/unit2/u2_worksheet.md

 ## Digging Deeper

-1. See if you can fidn any DNS exploits that have been used and written up in the diamond model of intrusion analysis format.
+1. See if you can find any DNS exploits that have been used and written up in the diamond model of intrusion analysis format.
 If you can , what are the primary actors and actions that made up the attack?

 ## Reflection Questions

 1. What questions do you still have about this week?

+Honestly, I'm just overall confused and not sure what to ask.

 2. How are you going to use what you've learned in your current role?

+Nothing yet.